Tuesday, April 28, 2026

-Tony Soprano : Master and Slave of the Seven Deadly Sins
+Tony Soprano: Embodiment of the Seven Deadly Sins

 In the Season 5 finale “All Due Respect,” Silvio Dante looks Tony in the eye and says it plainly: “We all got flaws, even you.
 Seven deadly sins, and yours is… pride.”